-An Auto transformer Starter is suitable for both star and delta connected motors.
-In this method, the starting current is limited by using a three-phase auto transformer to reduce the initial stator applied voltage.
+An Autotransformer Starter is suitable for both star and delta connected motors.
+In this method, the starting current is limited by using a three-phase autotransformer to reduce the initial stator applied voltage.
 The figure below shows the motor with the autotransformer starter:

-Theory of Auto transformer Starter
+Theory of Autotransformer Starter

 - Ze10 is the equivalent standstill impedance per phase of the motor referred to the stator side